wangshenguiuc/OnClass/docs/source/datasets.rst

 Dataset
 =========
-OnClass is a python package for single-cell cell type annotation.
-It uses the Cell Ontology to capture the cell type similarity.
-These similarities enable OnClass to annotate cell types that are never seen in the training data.

-OnClass package is still under development.
-A preprint of OnClass paper is on `bioRxiv <https://www.biorxiv.org/content/10.1101/810234v1>`__
+The datasets used by OnClass paper can be found at figshare.

+We provided
-Currently, OnClass supports 1) annotate cell type, 2) integrating different single-cell datasets based on the Cell Ontology, and 3) marker genes identification
+Currently, OnClass supports

+1) annotate cell type

+2) integrating different single-cell datasets based on the Cell Ontology

+3) marker genes identification

 Here is the flowchart of OnClass